 Alys graduated from The University of Derby in 2004 with a BA in Sustainable Design and Practice.
 Since then she has worked as a jeweller, maker, designer and artist in a variety of roles.
 She completed an MA in Contemporary Craft at Nottingham Trent University in September 2016.
-She works part-time, from her home studio in Carringotn, Nottingham, splitting her time between the things she loves best - designing, making, teaching and creating jewellery - and her two daughters Matilda and Florence.
+She works part-time, from her home studio in Sherwood, Nottingham, and is lead tutor at Nottingham Jewellery School, splitting her time between the things she loves best - designing, making, teaching and creating jewellery - and her two daughters Matilda and Florence.

 about the jewellery

 "My work begins on paper.
 I draw to discover and learn, inspired by the natural and man-made world around me.
 Recording my observations, experiences and responses creating a bank of visual inspiration .